aidanmrli/rwm-pt-pytorch/README.md

 - symmetry of the distribution
 - numpy seed

-The simulation class is able to generate visualizations such as a histogram in a single dimension, and the traceplot of a single dimension (or all dimensions).
+The MCMCSimulation class can generate visualizations such as a histogram in a single dimension, and the traceplot of the Markov chain in a single dimension (or all dimensions).

 ## Directory Structure
 General classes with their attributes and methods are in the main folder.